MichaelCurrin/instant-website/README.md

 - A dynamic website based on your choices.
 - Start with a clean one-page landing page template.
 - Customize the content and styling
-    - Use a form.
-Custom values are pushed to the address bar.
+    - Use the form.
+Your custom values are pushed to the address bar.
     - Or change values in the address bar and press enter.
+This gives more control such as picking an image keyword not in the droplists.
+(This also means all image choices are backwards-compatible, in case the droplist choices are changed.)
 - While you can't save your page, you can share your URL so someone else can see what you see.

 ### How do I use it?